OpenPrinting News Flash - cups-browsed Remote Code Execution vulnerability

 Overhyped

-The X post really overhyped the vulnerability.
+The X post by Simone really overhyped the vulnerability.
 Attacks from the internet are not very probable due to the fact that servers on the internet do not have cups-browsed and CUPS installed and CUPS/cups-browsed setups are there usually only in NAT-protected local networks with desktop machines and print servers.
 And the remote code execution is also rather restricted, as CUPS filters are not running as root, but as the system user “lp” which cannot even read user’s home directories.
 In addition, the remote code execution only happens when a user actually prints a job on the fake printer.
 Actually assigned scores ended up between 8.4 and 9.1.

-The bugs are the following
+The bugs and fixes are the following

 What we still will fix/improve

 • cups-filters: Create hash tables for each package with Foomatic PPD files, with a hash for each command line prototype string or strings to be inserted into the prototype depending on option settings.
 When printing a job, foomatic-rip generates the hash of each string and checks against the table.
 Issues an error in log file if hash not found, telling user they would need to create hash table for their PPD.
 For official packages hash tables are generated during build and included in the package.
+This fix is still discussed.

 What should you do to get protected?